Atabey Medicine Apprenticeship

 Over 12 months and 250 hours, you will learn how to identify, harvest, and prepare herbs.
 Students will study the materia medica along with the history and folklore around plants used in traditional healing.

 Plant Spirit Medicine

 Space is limited.
-To secure your spot, please submit both your application and deposit.
-No BIPOC person will be turned away if this program calls to you and your path of healing and reclamation.
+To secure your spot, please submit both your application and deposit ($200) to secure your spot by 12/1/2019.

 SECOND YEAR PROGRAM:

 The year two program focuses on organ systems and clinical applications.
-Students will will work one-on-one with clients at the Season Wellness Pop-up Clinic.
+Students will will work one-on-one with folks in their own communities or willing Year 1 apprentices.
 These spots are open for first year students and negotiated through work trade as steps are made to take on more leadership within the work we provide to each other and our communities.